-In compliance with the Surplus Land Act(codified at Government Code Section 54220 et seq.), the Alameda County Sheriff Department will dispose of its substation radio dispatch-site at 15001 Foothill Blvd (80A-153-3-6) in Castro Valley in 2026 to promote the development of affordable housing at this site.
+In compliance with the Surplus Land Act (codified at Government Code Section 54220 et seq.), the Alameda County Sheriff Department will dispose of its substation site at 15001 Foothill Blvd (80A-153-3-6) in Castro Valley in 2026 to promote the development of affordable housing at this site.
 There are no known impediments to the development of housing within the site.
-In preparation for the disposition of this site, the County will-engage in predevelopment activities as follows:
+In preparation for the disposition of this site, the County will engage in predevelopment activities as follows:

-- aAmend the Castro Valley General Plan for this site and rezone to HDR-100-HE (86-100 du/ac) to facilitate development of below-market-rate housing.
-In addition, the County will issue a request for proposals for the identification of regulations, programs, infrastructure projects, feasibility, and financing measures necessary to develop below-market-rate housing at the site. - Conduct outreach with developers to discuss development constraints and opportunities.
-The County will then
+- Amend the Castro Valley General Plan for this site and rezone to HDR-100-HE (86-100 du/ac) to facilitate development of below-market-rate housing.
+In addition, the County will issue a request for proposals for the identification of regulations, programs, infrastructure projects, feasibility, and financing measures necessary to develop below-market-rate housing at the site. - Conduct outreach with developers to discuss development constraints and opportunities. - Issue a request for proposals (RFPs) for the identification of regulations, programs, infrastructure projects, feasibility, and financing measures necessary to develop belowmarket-rate housing at the site through a Specific Plan or similar planning framework.